 Can I visit the tulips gardens without a tour?

 Absolutely!
 To be honest it is so easy to get there that you don’t even have to re-think it!
 The tours are usually over-priced but if you feel uncomfortable without one you can opt for the combo ticket (transport + entrance) that the official website suggests which is at least 10€ cheaper than most of the usual guided tours!
-Since the gardens even provide free lockers you don’t have to worry about where to keep your extra stuff!
+If you prefer it though I have some recommended ones below

 Fantastic!
 How can I get to Keukenhof Gardens by public transport then?